-This week, Israel's Knesset has taken a longing look once again toward the Temple Mount.
-Israel has technically controlled the site since the Six-Day War in 1967, but the Waqf, a Muslim council, manages the site.
-The law is supposed to protect free access to the site, but the Israeli government enforces a ban on any non-Muslim prayer on the Temple Mount in order to avoid Muslim riots.
-The Knesset members took time to discuss the Temple Mount and how Israel should approach the issue of this holy site in today's world.
+This week, Jews look toward the Temple Mount with even more longing than normal.
+Israel has technically controlled the Temple Mount since the Six-Day War in 1967, but the Waqf, a Muslim council, manages the site, which is noticeably dominated by the al-Aqsa Mosque and the Dome of the Rock.
+Israeli law is supposed to protect free access to the site, but the Israeli government enforces a ban on any non-Muslim prayer on the Temple Mount in order to avoid Muslim riots.
+Tuesday morning three Jews were removed from the area after allegedly "trying to cause a provocation" (which could have just included praying there), and the Temple Mount was closed to visitors at 11am.

 "Jerusalem does not appear in the Koran, not even once, not even in any one of the four different names the city has in Arabic.
 The struggle for Jerusalem is not territorial, it's theological.
 Is Judaism still a relevant religion, or do we give in to the Muslim claim that Judaism is no longer relevant?
 And that's why we heard from PA official Saeb Erekat not long ago that they will not recognize the State of Israel as a Jewish state even in 1000 years.
 Why is this?
 Because Judaism in their eyes is irrelevant, so how could a Jewish state be founded?"Keidar also noted that the Palestinians are not moderate on the issue of Jerusalem and the Temple Mount, but claim it as their own.
 He held up a PLO traditional garment, which bore the words, "Jerusalem is ours."